 If we use underwriters in the sale, the underwriters will acquire the securities for their own account.
 The underwriters may resell the securities from time to time in one or more transactions, including negotiated transactions, at a fixed public offering price or at varying prices determined at the time of sale.
 Underwriters may offer securities to the public either through underwriting syndicates represented by one or more managing underwriters or directly by one or more firms acting as underwriters.
-Unless we inform you otherwise in the prospectus supplement, the obligations of the underwriters to purchase the securities will be subject to certain conditions, and the underwriters will be obligated to purchase all the offered securities if they purchase any of them.
+Unless we inform you otherwise in the prospectus supplement, the obligations of the underwriters to purchase the securities will be obligated to purchase all the offered securities if they purchase any of them.
 The underwriters may change from time to time any initial public offering price and any discounts or concessions allowed or reallowed or paid to dealers.